-University of Oregon Policy IV.06.02 INFORMATION ASSET CLASSIFICATION & MANAGEMENT Page 4 of 6
+University of Oregon Policy IV.06.02 INFORMATION ASSET CLASSIFICATION & MANAGEMENT Page 4 of 5

-Proposed redline - May 2019
+Proposed (Clean) - April 2019

-- Complying with University policies and federal, international, and state laws and regulations associated with the University Data and information system use. - Implementing safeguards for protecting data as prescribed by appropriate Data Stewards and the CISO. - Reporting any unauthorized access or data misuse to the Information Security Office, the appropriate Data Trustee, Steward, or Custodian, for remediation.
+• Reporting any unauthorized access or data misuse to the Information Security Office, the appropriate Data Trustee, Steward, or Custodian, for remediation.

-A current list of UO Data Trustees, Data Stewards, and Data Custodians is available in the UO Data Security Classification Table (see Related Resources, below).
+A current list of UO Data Trustees, Data Stewards, and Data Custodians is available in the UO Data Security Classification Table found below in Related Resources.